gray rectangle with angle

 Here are ways to identify suspicious emails or texts:

-Unusual Content: Be wary of any emails or text messages that seem out of place, irrelevant, unexpected, or unsolicited.
+• Unusual Content: Be wary of any emails, text messages, or QR codes that seem out of place, irrelevant, unexpected, or unsolicited.

 If an email or text seems suspicious, there are ways you can confirm legitimacy safely.